 What I wanted to say is the world is going to hell in a handbasket, but the truth is, it’s probably just me.

-It’s the time of the year, and it’s the only time we can go away, and as we live in the southern hemisphere, it seems logical to go north.
+If it’s possible, and COVID decides to play nice by the end of the year, and seeing it’s the only time we can go away, as we live in the southern hemisphere, it seems logical to go north.

-OK, that’s probably not as rational as it sounded in my head a few seconds ago, because where we’re going it’s about minus 16 degrees.
+OK, that’s probably not as rational as it sounded in my head a few seconds ago, because where we’re planning to go it’s about minus 16 degrees.

 Where on earth could it be that cold, other than the north pole?
 Lake Louise.
 Canada.
-Somewhere up in the mountains.
+Somewhere up in those snow peaked mountains.

 Because it’s there.
-Because we haven’t been there.
-And, no doubt after we’ve been there in the dead of winter, we won’t want to go back?
+Because we been there before and it literally took our breath away (notwithstanding the severe cold).
+And, no doubt after we’ve been there in the dead of winter, we might have decided we won’t want to go back?
 Who knows.

 Oh, yes, there’s a but…

-Aside from the fact, we might run into Murdoch in Toronto, and, definitely, the Maple Leafs, yes, I can see myself saying ‘go leafs go’, whilst sipping on a large glass of Molten beer.
+Aside from the fact, we might run into Detective Murdoch (from Murdoch Mysteries) in Toronto, and, definitely, the Maple Leafs, yes, I can see myself saying ‘go leafs go’, whilst sipping on a large glass of Molsen beer.

-Then, there’s New York for a week.
-Perhaps everything will be shut down, but maybe not.
+Then, perhaps we’ll go to New York for a week.
+Perhaps everything will be still shut down, but maybe not.
 Hopefully, there will be snow in Central Park, or, if not, the squirrels, and if not them, perhaps a movie star or two walking their dog.

 One can always hope.